-The fund Pareto Nordic Return has invested in the Swedish gaming company Betsson.
+The funds Pareto Nordic Equity and Pareto Nordic Return has invested in the Swedish gaming company Betsson.
 The company offers online casino, poker and other games with money bets.
 It is obvious that we must assess the risk of gambling addiction.